Last updated on January 11th, 2023 at 07:59 pm

-How to reduce body fat percentage is a question that many people don’t have an accurate answer for, but the truth remains that every individual must strive to ensure that his/her body fat percentage stays below average at all times.
+How to reduce body fat percentage is a question that many people don’t have an accurate answer to, but the truth remains that every individual must strive to ensure that his/her body fat percentage stays below average at all times.

 This is because people with high body fat percentages are at risk of many health issues such as obesity or being overweight.

-Chronic cardiovascular diseases, as well as some types of cancer, are likely to be common with individuals with high body fat percentages.
+Chronic cardiovascular diseases, as well as some types of cancer, are likely to be common in individuals with high body fat percentages.
 So it’s in your best interest to have a low body fat percentage, other than aesthetic reasons.

 There are over one billion adults around the world who are overweight as indicated by WHO (World Health Organization).
 At least, three hundred million of these individuals are obese.
 Mayo Clinic says that body fat percentages for men should not be higher than twenty percent while that of women should be at thirty percent.
 Any value higher than that could be dangerous to health.